How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 How Much Does A Beehive Cost?

-The following table is based on unassembled, budget components:
+The following table is based on unassembled budget components:

 Langstroth 10-Frame Component Cost/Unit